zuvaai/zdai-java/README.md

 The client currently uses [java.net.http](https://openjdk.java.net/groups/net/httpclient/intro.html), introduced in JDK 11.
 This dependency is isolated to `ai.zuva.http`, which can be rewritten to use your http library of choice.

-## Known limitations

-The client does not currently support batch requests (e.g. classification of multiple files in a single request).